safinaskar/gavin/deobfuscated/README-EN.markdown

 a dozen instructions to switch the video card into graphics mode.
 All in all, a relatively tiny number of instructions next to the size of the C program.
-Also, the string is mostly composed of data - a Linux-esque kernel header for the bootloader, protected mode descriptor tables, keyboard maps, etc.
+Also, the string is mostly composed of data -- a Linux-esque kernel header for the bootloader, protected mode descriptor tables, keyboard maps, etc.
-(I should also mention that it contains mini functions to perform an x86 "in" and "out" instruction - to allow the keyboard & mouse to be driven from C code).
+(I should also mention that it contains mini functions to perform an x86 `in` and `out` instruction -- to allow the keyboard & mouse to be driven from C code).

-Porting to another architecture should be relatively easy* - the string simply needs be replaced with one containing data & code suitable for the new target platform.
+Porting to another architecture should be relatively easy* -- the string simply needs be replaced with one containing data & code suitable for the new target platform.
-Accesses to data in the string are made relative to the define `START`, so these may need updating as appropriate (0x90200 is the address at which a Linux bootloader loads an x86 kernel image).
+Accesses to data in the string are made relative to the define `START`, so these may need updating as appropriate (`0x90200` is the address at which a Linux bootloader loads an x86 kernel image).

 * ;-)